vatpac-technology/sops/docs/enroute/Melbourne Centre/GUN.md

 Refer to the [Sequencing into YSSY](#sequencing-into-yssy) notes below for runway and STAR selection notes.

 #### YSBK Arrivals
-ELW is responsible for issuing final descent, and ascertaining arrival intentions.
+BIK is responsible for issuing final descent, and ascertaining arrival intentions.

 #### Overfliers
 For aircraft overflying the SY TMA, place *'O/FLY'* in the LABEL DATA field.